MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 Note that you can use the same installation package to deploy different configurations of Office to different groups.
 For example, you can create an installation package that includes the following:

-- 32-bit version of Office 365 ProPlus
+- 32-bit version of Microsoft 365 Apps
 - English, Japanese, and German
 - Semi-Annual Channel